engtuncay/engtuncay.github.io/web-css/css-intro-02-2-Text.md

 ✏ Note: For W3C compliant CSS: If you define the color property, you must also define the background-color.

-(tor:color özelliğine değer verilirse, taban rengi de tanımlanmalı okunmyacak bir taban renginde olmaması amacıyladır.)
+(tor:color özelliğine değer verilirse, taban rengi de tanımlanmalı.
+Okunmyacak bir taban renginde olmaması amacıyladır.)

-🔔 **Text Color and Background Color**
+*Example 2*

 In this example, we define both the background-color property and the color property: